 Composer has had a audit command since version 2.4.
 It reads your composer.lock, queries the Packagist advisory API for every installed package, and prints a report.

-Packagist's advisory API aggregates several upstream sources, including the FriendsOfPHP database, the GitHub Advisory Database, Drupal's SA feed, and a handful of others.
+Packagist.org's advisory API aggregates two upstream sources: the FriendsOfPHP database and the GitHub Advisory Database.
+Other collections, for example Drupal's Security Announce feed, are not imported directly; they reach end users through separate Composer repositories such as packages.drupal.org, because every Composer repository may declare in its packages.json that it offers advisory data.
+Drupal SA entries that already live in FriendsOfPHP or the GitHub Advisory Database therefore still flow through Packagist.org.
 Advisories without a CVE or GHSA identifier get a synthetic PKSA- prefix assigned by Packagist so they can be referenced consistently.
 The same data stream powers both the audit command and, as of Composer 2.9, the enforcement mechanism below.

 Automatic Security Blocking